Having provided Gambling Help Services since 1995, we support people in making the changes that will help create a brighter and more hopeful future.

 - Consumer Voice Program and

 The Lived Experience Program provides supports the provision of a peer worker with lived experience of recovery from problem gambling.
 Access to peer workers is through your Gambling Help Service counsellor.

-The Consumer Voice Program offers personalised training and community education services directed at raising awareness about gambling harm in SA.
+The Lived Experience in Gambling Program (LEIGP) offers personalised training and community education services directed at raising awareness about gambling harm in SA.
 It does this by the development and sharing of lived experience stories.
 This is a free service as it is fully funded by the Gambler Rehabilitation Fund.

 Personalised training is run throughout the year.